Blockchain Real Estate Process to Revolutionize Leasing Property

 Blockchain is a network of distributed databases (known as the distributed ledger), in which information of each transaction is recorded in the form of a group of hashes (known as ‘blocks’).
 These blocks are stacked together in an immutable way (each block has information about the previous and next block) to form a chain of blocks.

 To get to the information stored in a particular block, a hacker needs to get through the whole blockchain that requires an immense amount of computing power.
 Thus, as a result, hacking and alteration of the information become non-profitable for the culprit.
 To add, this technology is ‘write-once.’
-That means the new information can only be appended; the old information can’t be edited.
+That means the new information can only be appended; the old information cannot be edited.
 All these features make Blockchain almost immutable.

 Hence, storing real estate document information on the Blockchain will ensure their originality and credibility.
 Moreover, any approvals and confirmation can easily happen on Blockchain network, since all the parties are on the network.
 These approvals and confirmation can be stored with the timestamp for future references.